pandas-dev/pandas-release/windows-wsl.md

 ## View the documentation once built.

+Note: The Linux filesystem is accessible using File Explorer from the Dev Channel of the Windows Insider Program.

-first find the path to the browser executable, e.g. chrome
+otherwise first find the path to the browser executable, e.g. Microsoft Edge
 ```
 find /mnt/c/ -name "msedge.exe" 2>/dev/null
 ```